awsdocs/aws-iot-things-graph-user-guide/doc_source/logging-using-cloudtrail.md

 # Logging AWS IoT Things Graph API Calls with AWS CloudTrail<a name="logging-using-cloudtrail"></a>

 AWS IoT Things Graph is integrated with AWS CloudTrail\.
 The CloudTrail service provides a record of actions that a user, role, or an AWS service takes in AWS IoT Things Graph\.
 CloudTrail captures all API calls for AWS IoT Things Graph as events\.
-Captured calls include those from the AWS IoT Things Graph console, and code calls to the AWS IoT Things Graph API operations\.
+Captured calls include those from the AWS IoT Things Graph console and code calls to the AWS IoT Things Graph API operations\.

 If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for AWS IoT Things Graph\.
 If you don't configure a trail, you can still view the most recent events in the CloudTrail console in **Event history**\.